i2git/ifip2025/index.md

 ## Accommodation

 Hotel accommodation is available via [Aachen Tourist Service](https://www.aachen-tourismus.de/en/aachen/ukv), [HRS.com](https://www.hrs.com), or [Booking.com](https://www.booking.com/).
-As a recommendation, [Motel One](https://www.motel-one.com/en/hotels/aachen/hotel-aachen/) is a very comfortable and affordable hotel in about 15 minute walkiing distance from the meeting venue.
+As a recommendation, [Motel One](https://www.motel-one.com/en/hotels/aachen/hotel-aachen/) is a very comfortable and affordable hotel in about 15 minute walking distance from the meeting venue.

 ## Lunches